nebriv/VTOLVR-TacviewLogger/README.md

 Alternatively you can download the latest release here: https://github.com/nebriv/VTOLVR-TacviewLogger/releases/latest

-If you are manually installing you need to place the downloaded zip file in your VTOL VR Game folder inside the VTOLVR_ModLoader\mods\ directory.
-The mod loader should automatically detect and unzip it for you once launched.
+If you are manually installing you need to place the downloaded zip file in your VTOL VR Game folder inside the `VTOLVR_ModLoader\mods\` directory.
+The Mod Loader should automatically detect and unzip it for you once launched.

 ### Running
-To use the mod simply launch the game via the mod loader (open the mod loader and press play).
+To use the mod simply launch the game via the Mod Loader (open the Mod Loader and press play).
 Once in game, after you click start you should see a "Mods" button.
 Open the mods page, select the Tacview Data Logger and click load.
 You should be good to go!
-At the start of the first few missions (and on those of particular importance) I would recommend browsing to the TacViewDataLogs folder within the VTOL VR game folder, and making sure you see a new folder with today's date and time, in that folder should be the three files described below.
+At the start of the first few missions (and on those of particular importance) I would recommend browsing to the `TacViewDataLogs` folder within the VTOL VR game folder, and making sure you see a new folder with today's date and time, in that folder should be the three files described below.

 ### Data Structure

-All flight recordings are stored in the VTOL VR Game Folder under TacViewDataLogs.
+All flight recordings are stored in the VTOL VR Game Folder under `TacViewDataLogs`.
 Within this folder multiple folders with the datetime stamp of the flight will be created.
 Within this flight folder three files should be created.
- - datalog.acmi
+ - `datalog.acmi`
 	 - This is the primary datalog created for viewing in Tacview.
 With Tacview installed, you should simply be able to double click this and open it.
- - customHeightMapXML.txt
+ - `customHeightMapXML.txt`
 	 - This is custom XML used to display the exported heightmap.
 See the heightmap section below.
- - heightmap_MAPName.data
+ - `heightmap_MAPName.data`
 	 - This is the heightmap data.
-Copy this file into C:\ProgramData\Tacview\Data\Terrain\Custom\.
+Copy this file into `C:\ProgramData\Tacview\Data\Terrain\Custom\`.
 See Height Maps/Terrain for more details.

 ### Logged Parameters
 All active actors (vehicles and projectiles) within a scene are logged.